-- 1) The Appellant applied for services under the I/DD Waiver Program. - 2) An Independent Psychological Evaluation (IPE) was conducted with the Appellant on April 30, 2021, in conjunction with the I/DD Waiver Program application (Exhibit D-3). - 3) The Appellant was diagnosed with Adjustment Disorder, Idiopathic Transverse Myelitis, Vesicouretal Reflux and Chiari Malformation, Type 1 (Exhibit D-3). - 4) The Respondent issued a Notice of Denial on June 2, 2021, advising that the Appellant's application had been denied as the documentation provided did not indicate an eligible diagnosis of Intellectual Disability or a related condition which is severe (Exhibit D-2).
+- 1) The Appellant applied for services under the I/DD Waiver Program. - 2) An Independent Psychological Evaluation (IPE) was conducted with the Appellant on July 8, 2022, in conjunction with the I/DD Waiver Program application (Exhibit D-3). - 3) The Appellant was diagnosed with mild Intellectual Disability, Bipolar 1 Disorder, Moderate Post-Traumatic Stress Disorder, Intermittent Explosive Disorder, and Attention Deficit Hyperactive Disorder (Exhibit D-3). - 4) The Respondent issued a Notice of Denial on September 6, 2022, advising that the Appellant's application had been denied as the documentation provided did not consistently reflect the presence of an Intellectual Disability or related condition, which is severe.
+Additionally, the documentation did not support the presence of at least three (3) substantial adaptive deficits of the six (6) major life areas (Exhibit D-2).